bljaime/MachineLearning-Portfolio/README.md

 - ### Semi-Supervised Classifier

-  - [K-Means - MNIST dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Classifying handwritten numbers using only a very small portion of the labels. **Exploratory Data Analysis** and a semi-supervised approach to the problem: **K-Means algorithm with Scikit-learn**, assignment of labels to clusters according to the most frequent label of each cluster elements, and use of several metrics to evaluate the quality of the models.
-Further, the effectiveness of **k-NN** and **Logistic Regression** for the resolution of this problem is checked.
+  - [K-Means - MNIST dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P7_SemiSupervised_MNIST.ipynb): Classifying handwritten numbers using only a very small portion of the labels. **Exploratory Data Analysis**, **Semi-Supervised** approach (**K-Means algorithm with Scikit-learn**, assignment of labels to clusters according to the most frequent label of each cluster elements, checking only 0.25% of the labels) and implementation of a **k-NN** classifier to discuss both models performance.
   -----
   ## Neural Networks and Deep Learning: